How To Define Poverty

 Difference between the BNA and the CA

 The relationship between the policymakers and the poor would also take different forms under the two approaches.
 Under the BNA, the policymakers would use their own understanding and judgment to determine the consumption package with virtually no input from the poor.
-It would be a paternalistic approach and the decision would be imposed on the poor.
-Of course, policymakers can design different bundles for different groups of people; they do have this flexibility within the paternalistic context.
+They would work in isolation and their decision would be imposed on the poor.
+Of course, policymakers can design different bundles for different groups of people and may choose to invite feedback from the targeted poor.

-On the contrary, the policymakers following the capabilities approach would refrain from prescribing some functionings-set and invite participatory discussions.
-It would provide considerable opportunity to the poor to raise their concerns and voices heard.
-This approach allows for greater focus on local values and choices;in fact, it relies upon and promotes participatory democracy.
+On the contrary, the policymakers following the capabilities approach would refrain from prescribing some functionings-set, but invite participatory discussions.
+They would provide considerable opportunity to the poor to raise and discuss their concerns.
+This would allows for greater focus on local values and choices; in fact, it relies upon and promotes participatory democracy.

 Summarizing, while the BNA efforts are more generalized, the capabilities approach would be sensitive to local specialties.
 The following table summarizes the key features of basic needs approach and the capability approach.